 There’s no question here.
 EveryDollar is definitely a lot easier and quicker to get started with.
 When you get in the “cockpit” of EveryDollar, it’ll feel familiar.
 Like most other budgeting apps out there.

-While YNAB’s approach to budgeting, handling of credit cards, and other features (like goals and reconciling) are helpful, they can be intimidating for new users.
+However, getting into the cockpit of YNAB can feel a tad overwhelming.
+While YNAB’s approach to budgeting, handling of credit cards, and other features (like goals and reconciling) are extremely helpful, there is a learning curve to fully understand how and why they’re useful.

 The best way to keep track of your budget is to add each transaction as they happen.
 That means the mobile apps for EveryDollar and YNAB are critical pieces to budgeting success.